 The type of professional support offered will depend on the services that are available in your area and the arrangements that your primary care trust (PCT) have with other health authorities or private providers.
 Treatment for BDD is also available privately through the Priory.

-Cognitive behaviour therapy for BDD-
+Cognitive behavioural therapy for BDD

 Cognitive behaviour therapy (CBT) can help those suffering from BDD.
 This treatment is based on a structured programme of self help, helping you learn to change the way you think and act.
 During therapy, you will learn different ways of thinking about your problem and to refocus your attention away from yourself.
 You would learn to confront your fears and stop your rituals, such as checking mirrors and grooming yourself more than normal.